campfireunion/docs/docs/2023.2/studio/how-tos.md

 [[> Motion and scene capture / How to manage your motion capture recordings]]

 ## Posting content to your channel
+Your channel is your public profile.
+It’s where people can learn about you and watch your content.
+Set up your channel and share your spatial content with your audience.

 [[> Posting content to your channel / Setting up and editing your channel]]